AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 update to the interface state from the transverse directions can make the state ill-posed.
 There are several parameters that help fix this:

--  : If this is 1, then we call
+-  castro.transverse_use_eos: If this is 1, then we call
    the equation of state on the interface, using :math:`\rho`, :math:`e`, and :math:`X_k`, to get the interface pressure.
 This should result in a thermodynamically consistent interface state.

--  : If the transverse
+-  castro.transverse_reset_density: If the transverse
    corrections result in a negative density on the interface, then we reset all of the interface states to their values before the transverse corrections.

--  : The transverse updates operate
+-  castro.transverse_reset_rhoe: The transverse updates operate
    on the conserved state.
 Usually, we construct the interface :math:`(\rho e)` in the transverse update from total energy and the kinetic energy, however, if the interface :math:`(rho e)` is negative,